Duraiprasanth25/Good-Cabs_CodeBasics-RPC13/README.md

-# Good-Cabs
+# Good Cabs
 Codebasics Resume Project Challenge #13

 # Project Background
-GoodCabs is a leading urban mobility solution provider, committed to offering convenient, affordable, and reliable transportation services.
+Good Cabs is a leading urban mobility service provider, committed to offering convenient, affordable, and reliable transportation services.
 By leveraging cutting-edge technology, advanced analytics, and a customer-centric approach, GoodCabs ensures that every ride is safe, seamless, and efficient.

+Domain - Transportation & Mobility
+Function - Operations

 Insights and recommendations are provided on the following key areas:

-- **Category 1:**
-- **Category 2:**
+- **Trip Volume:**
-- **Category 3:**
+- **Passenger Satisfaction:**
+- **Repeated Passenger Rate:**
-- **Category 4:**
+- **Trip Distribution:**

 The SQL queries used to inspect and clean the data for this analysis can be found here [link].